sujith-cmd-IEEE/InvX2/README.md

 what even is this? 🤔
-InvX is a clean, terminal-based shop inventory system that doesn't look like it's from the 90s. built with Python and the Rich library, it makes managing products actually enjoyable (yeah, we said it). no databases, no complicated setup, no bs. just fire it up and start tracking your stuff.
+InvX2 is a clean, terminal-based shop inventory system that doesn't look like it's from the 90s. built with Python and the Rich library, it makes managing products actually enjoyable (yeah, we said it). no databases, no complicated setup, no bs. just fire it up and start tracking your stuff.

 features that slap 🔥